yehaozz/Interactive-Lab-Hub/Final_project/README.md

 (led_strip) pi@ixe00:~/Interactive-Lab-Hub/Final_project $ sudo python led.py
 ```

-If the LED strip is set up properly, you should be able to see three colors, red, green, and blue, sliding throught the entire strip.
+If the LED strip is set up properly, you should be able to see three colors, red, green, and blue, sliding through the entire strip.

 ## Let the Interaction Begin